Premiership Rugby: 2019–20: Salary cap investigation into Saracens

+2020–2025: COVID-19, clubs going bust and six winners in six years

 The COVID-19 pandemic disrupted all elite sports in England in spring 2020.
 The RFU initially suspended both the Premiership and Championship before eventually cancelling the Championship season.
 Newcastle Falcons, who topped the Championship table at the time of the season's premature end were promoted based on their playing record and would replace Saracens in the Premiership the following season.

 The 2019–20 Premiership Rugby season recommenced on 14 August and the final was held 24 October 2020.

 The disruption of the 2019–20 season meant the 2020–21 season commenced 10 weeks late on 20 November 2020 and ran over a reduced timeframe of 32 weeks (down from 42).

 The financial impact of the pandemic also caused the salary cap to be temporarily reduced for a maximum of 3 seasons from the 2021–22 season.

 A moratorium on relegation was also approved in February 2021, meaning no teams would be relegated as a potential consequence of another team receiving more points due to games cancelled because of COVID-19.
-With this news it was also confirmed that the league's minimum standards criteria for promotion would be reviewed as would league structure from 2021–22.
+With this news it was also confirmed that the league's minimum standards criteria for promotion would be reviewed as would league structure from the 2021–22 season.
 The new structure extended the moratorium on relegation for a further two-years.
 A playoff between the top team in the Championship and the bottom team in the Premiership is also introduced in the 2023–24 season.

-Financial Problems and Administration (2022)
+On 26 September 2022, Worcester Warriors went into administration and were suspended from the league.

+Their upcoming fixture against Gloucester on 1 October, was also cancelled.

+On 6 October, Worcester Warriors were suspended for the rest of the season, relegated from the premiership, and all past and future fixtures for that season expunged.

-On 17 October 2022, Wasps went into administration, and were suspended from the league.
+On 17 October 2022, Wasps went into administration and were suspended from the league.

 Their upcoming fixture against Sale Sharks on 18 October, was also cancelled.

-On 28 October, it was confirmed that Wasps would be relegated to the championship, and any remaining fixtures expunged.
+On 28 October, Wasps were suspended for the rest of the season, relegated from the premiership, and all past and future fixtures for that season expunged.

+On 6 June 2023, London Irish were suspended from the Premiership after missing a deadline to pay players and staff.
+Irish subsequently went into administration on 7 June.

+Despite ongoing financial concerns the league remained very competitive during these years.
+Northampton Saints defeated Bath in the 2023–24 final.
+This meant the league had produced five different winners of the competition in five years stretching back to the 2019-20 season with Exeter Chiefs, Harlequins, Leicester Tigers, Saracens and Northampton Saints all winning the competition.

+In June 2025, Bath returned to the Premiership final for a second consecutive year defeating Leicester Tigers 23–21 to secure their first title in 29 years and to make it six different winners of the tournament in as many seasons.
+Despite financial concerns arising for last place Newcastle Falcons, no team was promoted or relegated from the league this season.